seznam/ima/docs/basic-features/dictionary.md

 description: Basic features > Dictionary and language features
 ---

 Dictionary in IMA.js app serves many purposes.
 Simplest of them is keeping text strings out of component markup.
-More advanced one would be internationalisation and in-text replacements.
+More advanced one would be internationalization and in-text replacements.

 ## Configuration